SashaKukurika/crm-frontend/README.md

 ```

 ## Before running the app
-delete this part '.example' from file name '.env.example'
+Delete this part '.example' from file name '.env.example'

 Start crm-backend